saeedmohseni97/gpr-robotic-arm/README.md

 ## 💡 Motivation

-GPR offers a principled way to estimate predictive uncertainty, which is crucial in high-stakes applications like robotics.
-This project showcases your ability to:
+GPR offers a principled way to estimate predictive uncertainty, which is a valuable information in predictive models.
+This project showcases the ability to:
 - Work with complex data structures,
 - Implement core machine learning algorithms from scratch,
 - Perform comparative kernel evaluations, and